-She has appeared pro hac vice in multiple venues defending clients on ESI orders and compliance, preservation and review of electronically stored information, database and unstructured data productions, back-up data preservation and review, ESI collection methods, the effectiveness of litigation holds, confidentiality of electronic documents, TAR and computer assisted review.
+She has appeared pro hac vice in multiple venues defending clients on scope issues, ESI orders and compliance, preservation and review of electronically stored information, database and unstructured data, back-up data, ESI collection methods, litigation holds, confidentiality of electronic documents, TAR and computer assisted review.

 Mary is co-chair of Lawyers for Civil Justice’s Diversity and Young Lawyer’s Committee, recently founding LCJ’s Fellows program.